Vanuatu Travel Guide (2022) – Everything You Need To Know

-Our infinity pool at Nasama Resort
+Our infinity pool at Nasama Resort – Vanuatu Travel Guide

 Our studio included a flatscreen TV with A/C and a ceiling fan too.
-The location of our apartment was literally on the doorstep to a beautiful little beach with turquoise blue waters and an infinity pool too.
+The location of our apartment was literally on the doorstep of a beautiful little beach with turquoise blue waters and an infinity pool too.

 Our fully self-contained kitchen at Nasama Resort